-What's an Access Token?
+What is an Access Token?

-- with a particular service or services
+- to access a particular service or services

 - for a particular institution

-Why use Access Tokens?
+Why Access Tokens?

 The Access Token model has several benefits: